guanqianling/FEM/README.txt

 If one wants to visualize numerical solution in 2D problem, please change the varible draw=1 in pre_setting.m.
 If one wants to change the Gauss integration, please change it in pre_setting.m.

-There is a more complex example in 2-D problem, if one wants to test it, please change it in pre_setting.m.
+There is a more complex example in 2-D problem, if one wants to test it, please uncomment it in pre_setting.m.
+What‘s more, one can write a new example, please create a new subroutine and change the corresponding function handle in pre_setting.m, don't have to make changes in each original subroutine.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%